lareii/siker.im/README.md

 | `RATE_LIMIT_WINDOW_MINUTES` | Rate-limiting window in minutes                           | `1`                                   |
 | `RATE_LIMIT_BLOCK_MINUTES`  | Block time (in minutes) after rate limit exceeded         | `5`                                   |
 | `TURNSTILE_SECRET`          | Cloudflare Turnstile secret key                           | `1x0000000000000000000000000000000AA` |

-> [!IMPORTANT]
-> MongoDB is encrypted and exposed to the public in default setup.
-> For local-only use, remove certificate mounts and expose via local ports in `docker-compose.yml`.

 ## Front-end Setup Instructions
 ### 1. Clone the repository